 - Do they offer cash out or only debt payoff?
 If they don’t offer cash out, move on.

-- What seasoning period to they require?
+- What seasoning period do they require?
 In other words, how long you have to own a property before the bank will lend on the appraised value rather than how much money you have invested in the property.

 You need to borrow on the appraised value in order for the BRRRR strategy in real estate to work.
 Find banks that are willing to refinance on the appraised value as soon as the property is rehabbed and rented.